Low-energy Spin Dynamics of Quantum Spin Liquid Candidate $NaYbSe_{2}$

 The study sheds light on the unconventional magnetic properties of the rare-earth family and demonstrates its promising and intriguing potential as an inspiring platform for exploring the physics of QSL.

 \emph{Acknowledgments}---This work was supported by the National Key Research and Development Program of China (Grant No. 2017YFA0302904), the National Science Foundation of China (Grant Nos.
 U1932215 and No. 11774419), and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB33010100).
-Q.M.Z. acknowledges the support from Users with Excellence Program of Hefei Science Center and High Magnetic Field Facility, CAS. {We thank the ISIS Facility for beam time, RB1910266 (DOI: 10.5286/ISIS.E.RB1910266)\cite{DrJieMa}.} The processing of the ZF-$\mu$SR and LF-$\mu$SR data in Fig. 2 are based on the MANTID\cite{Arnold2014} software.
+Q.M.Z. acknowledges the support from Synergetic Extreme Condition User Facility (SECUF), CAS and Users with Excellence Program of Hefei Science Center and High Magnetic Field Facility, CAS. {We thank the ISIS Facility for beam time, RB1910266 (DOI: 10.5286/ISIS.E.RB1910266)\cite{DrJieMa}.} The processing of the ZF-$\mu$SR and LF-$\mu$SR data in Fig. 2 and Fig.3 are based on the MANTID\cite{Arnold2014} software.
 The calculations and fitting of spin dynamics in Tab.
 I are based on MathWorks MATLAB software (Academic License for Renmin University of China).